 One of those problems occurs when users try to download or update a certain app.
-They’re shortly prompted with the ”Acquiring license” prompt and then the process stops.
+They’re shortly prompted with the Acquiring license prompt and then the process stops.

-This is a common Windows Store error and it’s often followed by the error code 0x803F7000, but that’s not the rule.
+This is a common Microsoft Store error, and it’s often followed by the error code 0x803F7000, but that’s not the rule.

 So, for that reason, we prepared the most viable solutions and enlisted them below.
-If you’re unable to download or update apps in Windows Store, make sure to check them out.
+If you’re unable to download or update apps in Microsoft Store, make sure to check them out.

-- Reset the Windows Store cache
+- Reset the Microsoft Store cache

-- Run Windows Store Troubleshooter
+- Run Microsoft Store Troubleshooter

 - Double-check time, date, and region settings